jochenjonc/blog-component-state/README.md

 Incoming values arrive before the subscription has happened.

-For example state over `@Input()` decorators arrives before the view gets rendered and a used pipe could receive the value.
+For example state over `@Input()` decorators arrive before the view gets rendered and a used pipe could receive the value.

 ```typescript
 @Component({